 The diffusion zone (nitrided case) consists of two layers.
-On the surface at first an iron nitride layer forms itself as the so-called link layer (VS).
+On the surface at first an iron nitride layer forms itself as the so-called compound layer (CL).
 One can distinguish between 2 different modifications.
 In the controlled gas nitriding and plasma nitriding the more nitrogen poor but relatively ductile Fe4N, also termed γ‘-nitride, is formed.
 It has ceramic character, reduces wear and has moderate anticorrosive qualities.
 The more nitrogen rich, harder and better corrosion resistant Fe₂₋₃N-VS, also termed ε nitride, is produced at nitrocarburization.

 Link layers are barely etched in a metallographically primed cross-section polish and are therefore visible as a white layer.
 Hence the applied term “white layer“ in the English language for the layers which are referred to as compound layer compliant to the standard.

-Beneath the VS the nitrogen forms special nitrides with the nitride forming elements (the most important are Al, Cr, Mo and V).
+Beneath the CL the nitrogen forms special nitrides with the nitride forming elements (the most important are Al, Cr, Mo and V).
 Furthermore N stores itself in the interstitial gaps.
 This area of the diffusion zone is also called the precipitation layer

 This combination of nitride precipitation and simultaneous distortion of atom lattice leads to considerable residual compressive stress and therefore increases the hardness in the nitrided cases.
 Induced by diffusion the nitrogen content decreases with increasing penetration depth and with it the residual compressive stress decreases.
 This results in the typical hardness profile of a nitrided case with a high surface hardness and constant sloping hardness in the deeper regions.